top of page

 1. Emotional Exhaustion

 Emotional exhaustion can creep in without warning.
-Continuous stress from work, relationships, or family obligations can drain your energy and leave you feeling depleted.
-It’s important to recognise when you need a break and allow yourself the time to recharge.
+Continuous stress from work, relationships, or family obligations can drain your energy.
+This leaves you feeling depleted.
+It’s important to recognise when you need a break.
+Allow yourself the time to recharge.

 2. Unresolved Trauma